suriyarashmi/Improve-Blog-Challenge/README.md

 5. Do you need to provide documentation along with the changes you made?

 6. Are all settings stored in the correct place?
-Can they be moved to a central area?
+Can they be moved out to a central area?

 7. Is the communication between the API and the FrontEnd good / secure enough?